LeaVerou/lea.verou.me/2023/going-lean/index.md

 ## Rethinking Categorization

-While the importer preserved both tags and categories, this was a good opportunity to rethink whether I need them both, as well as how I use them.
+While the importer preserved both tags and categories, this was a good opportunity to rethink whether I need them both, and to re-evaluate how I use them.

 This spun off into a separate post: [Rethinking Categorization](../rethinking-categorization/).

 ## Migrating comments

 Probably one of the hardest parts of this migration was preserving Disqus comments.
-In fact, it was so hard that I procrastinated on it for months, being stuck in a limbo where I couldn’t blog because I'd have to port the new post manually.
+In fact, it was so hard that I procrastinated on it for three months, being stuck in a limbo where I couldn’t blog because I'd have to port the new post manually.

 I’ve documented the process in a [separate blog post](../preserve-disqus/), as it was quite involved,